withastro/roadmap/proposals/0027-content-schemas.md

 - **Collection:** a set of data that share a common schema.
 In this case, Markdown and MDX files
 - **Entry:** A piece of data (Markdown or MDX file) belonging to a given collection

+# Goals ⭐️

+- Make landing and index pages easy to create and debug
+- Standardize frontmatter type checking at the framework level
+- Provide valuable error messages to debug and correct frontmatter that is malformed

+## Out-of-scope / Future

+- **This RFC is focused on Markdown and MDX content only.** We see how this generic pattern of “collections” and “schemas” may extend to other resources like YAML, JSON, image assets, and more.
+We would love to explore these avenues if the concept of schemas is accepted.

 # Example

 Say we want a landing page for our collection of blog posts: